A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

-Note that the corruption-related term $(**)$ is now completely additively separated from the true reward-related term $(*)$.
+Note that the corruption-related term $(**)$ is additively separated from the true reward-related term $(*)$.
 In \citet{zhang2025onepass}, the term $(*)$ (without the weights) is referred to as the ``inverse regret.''

-\textbf{Step (ii): Bounding the inverse regret $(*)$.} Because the weights ${w_s}$ may be strictly less than $1$, we introduce a weighted version of the mix loss.
+\textbf{Step (ii): Bounding the inverse regret $(*)$ with supermartingale argument.} Because the weights ${w_s}$ may be strictly less than $1$, we introduce a weighted version of the mix loss.
 We define the weighted mix loss directly, rather than inside the exponential:

 where the mix-loss is defined as $m_s(P_s) = -\log \left( \mathbb{E}_{\vtheta \sim P_s} \left[ \exp ( - \ell_s (\vtheta) )\right] \right)$, and we set $P_s = \mathcal{N} ( \vtheta_{s}, \gamma \mH_{s}^{-1})$ for some $\gamma > 0$ to be determined later.